tinydanbo/Impoverished-Starfighter/lib/loveframes/readme.md

 ## Information

 Love Frames is a GUI library for [LÖVE](https://love2d.org/).
-For information on installation and usage, please visit the [wiki](http://nikolairesokav.com/documents/?page=loveframes/main).
+Information on installation and usage can be found in the [documentation](http://nikolairesokav.com/projects/loveframes/docs).
 A demo of the library can be found at: http://nikolairesokav.com/projects/loveframes/

 ## License